-The online application system (Collegenet) is now open to accept applications for our fall 2018 Salisbury campus and satellite locations around Maryland and for our fall 2018 Online MSW option.
+The online application system (Collegenet) is now closed for applications for our fall 2019 Salisbury campus and satellite locations around Maryland and for our fall 2019 Online MSW option.

-See below regarding taking classes in non-degree seeking status this fall to be considered for spring 2018 admission.
-This option is not available for the Online MSW Program.
+See below regarding taking classes in non-degree seeking status this fall to be considered for spring 2019 admission.

 Click the links below for information you need to know: